Michael Govan

 MG

-It was still when I was there.
-It was when we were building the museum, the mid-80s.
-Heinrich Klotz, who was the director of the German Architecture Museum, was the reigning world expert on museum architecture at that time, as well as architecture.
-The show wasn’t all about museums, but he started the Architecture Museum.
-That was his contribution and then he was director of the Architecture Museum, built the OM Ungers Building, and then he went to found the ZKM, the museum that’s architecture design technology.
-He was a really interesting character, an older man.
-I learned a lot about architecture.
-Then I got very involved with artists and travel.
-I worked with Andy Warhol for a minute to help design a poster for our opening.
-I got to go to the Factory a lot.
+It was still while I was there—during the time we were building the museum, in the mid-’80s.
+Heinrich Klotz, who directed the German Architecture Museum, was the reigning world expert on museum architecture at the time.
+The show wasn’t entirely about museums, but his role was foundational—he had started the Architecture Museum, built the O.M.
+Ungers building, and later founded the ZKM, the museum for architecture, design, and technology.
+He was an older man, a really interesting character.
+I learned a lot about architecture through him.
+And then I got very involved with artists and travel.
+I worked with Andy Warhol briefly—he helped design a poster for our opening.
+I spent a lot of time at the Factory.

 EO